Reduckilous/TDSlang-Translator/README.md

 <img width="50%" height="auto" alt="image" src="https://github.com/user-attachments/assets/24f8e816-04c1-41ea-96a0-0e3d0938cc71" />

 The result will be in ```.bmp``` image file type, so you may need to use an online converter to convert it to png.
-Editing and customizing the result image is recommended to be done using any pixel art tools, such as [Pixilart](https://www.pixilart.com/) or [Aseprite](https://www.aseprite.org/).
+Editing and customizing the result image is recommended to be done using any pixel art tools, such as [Pixilart](https://www.pixilart.com/) or [Aseprite](https://www.aseprite.org/), which can also directly open the ```.bmp``` file as well.

 ## Licence & Credits